-Changes to IT systems can introduce risk if not properly planned and implemented.
+Changes to IT systems can introduce risk if not properly planned, assessed and implemented with care.
 Information security continues to receive attention so that the Group can respond proactively to threats to data, systems and information.
-Changes to line and business continuity environments are monitored to minimise disruptions.
+Changes to line and business continuity environments are subject to a robust process to minimise disruptions.